FAQ

 The AU-EU Youth Action Lab is implemented by a consortium of partners: Oxfam, the European Youth Forum and Restless Development Uganda.
 Together, they aim to connect young people from both continents, encouraging them to collaborate, share knowledge, and raise their voices to influence policy at all levels, from local to international levels, including the African Union (AU) and European Union (EU).

-In the coming 3 years, the Youth Action Lab will launch various call for proposals inviting youth in their diversity to apply.
+The Youth Action Lab will launch a total of 3 Call for Proposals, inviting youth in their diversity to apply.
 The Youth Action Lab has 4 different grant types – each with a different focus, but all with a similar ambition: Support youth initiatives in a powershifting way!

 For your organisation to be eligible to apply for an Innovation, Entrepreneurship, Representation and Cooperation Grants, your organisation needs to be located in Ethiopia, Kenya, Mozambique, Nigeria, Senegal, Sierra Leone, Somalia (Somaliland region), Tanzania, Tunisia, Uganda, Zambia or Zimbabwe.
 Cooperation Grants also includes European Union member states.

 Nothing about youth without youth – the Youth Advisory Board (YAB) of the Youth Action Lab will review and select the proposals to receive funding.
 The YAB is composed of 12 young representatives, with 10 selected out of the African Union focus countries and 2 from the European Union.
-Each year we expect that we will work with the 12 YAB members who have been selected through an open call.
+From the start, they have steered and shaped the program together with the consortium partners (Oxfam, Restless Development, European Youth Forum).

 APPLICATION PROCESS